Mamad90m/KNN-NaiveBayes/Mark.md

 Conclusion

-Two machine learning techniques, K-nearest neighbors (KNN) and Naive Bayes, were used to classify a dataset of breast cancer into two
+Two machine learning techniques, K-nearest neighbors (KNN) and Naive Bayes, were used to classify a data set of breast cancer into two
 categories: Malignant and Benign KNN had a slightly higher accuracy, sensitivity, and specificity than Naive Bayes.
-This suggests that KNN is a better method for this particular dataset.
+This suggests that KNN is a better method for this particular data set.